waiky8/ukcovid-19/README.md

 **Mapbox** is used to show a map of cases/deaths for each local authority with markers and hover text.
 Leveraged **Doogal** to obtain longitude and latitude of local authorities to enable correct placement on the map.<br><br>

 The application is uploaded to **Heroku**.
 Check it out at https://ukcovid-19.herokuapp.com/<br>
-Note, there is an alternative application that shows cases by local area - https://ukcovid-19-local.herokuapp.com/<br>
+Note, there is an second application that shows cases by local area - https://ukcovid-19-local.herokuapp.com/<br>

 # Features:
 - Interactive dashboard